-In general, academic courses comprise a minimum of three contact hours per week, consisting of lectures, seminars, tutorials and laboratories.
-The physical activity rotations are four hours per week.
+In general, academic courses comprise a minimum of three to four contact hours per week, consisting of lectures, seminars, tutorials, practical instruction and laboratories.

 Availability of Courses

 Some optional courses are not offered each year.
 Students are advised to check details with individual instructors, and to plan carefully their course selection to fit the available schedule.
 For a listing of courses and times offered in the current year, refer to the academic timetable on the Faculty's website.